infradom/ecopower_dynamic_grid_prices/README.md

 ## ATTENTION !!! : This integration is only meant for a limited group of ecopower customers that have a dynamic prices contract with hourly changing prices (day-ahead-prices).
 Normal Ecopower customers should not use this integration !!

-## ATTENTION: As Ecopower may drop support for its API in the future, I suggest you may use my other https://github.com/infradom/dynamic_grid_prices integration that can compute the ecopower prices from the Entsoe prices
+## ATTENTION: As Ecopower has dropped support for its API, I suggest you may use my other https://github.com/infradom/dynamic_grid_prices integration that can compute the ecopower prices from the Entsoe prices

 ---------